DynamicYield/dynamicyield-integration-sap-hybris/dynamicyieldaddon/README.md

 #### Change attribute
 This Event is fired every time the visitor changes a product attribute on the Product page (selects different attribute for Variant Product).

-In default hybris commerce accelerator, this occurs in two occasions:
+In default SAP Commerce accelerator, this occurs in two occasions:

 1. Customer clicks on the picture icon of different variant (for example - style).
 The event for this case is triggered when user clicks on LI element within DIV that has class variant-selector.